 You may also perform the following power door lock sequence to enable/disable the perimeter lamps feature.
-Note: Before starting, ensure the ignition is in the 1 (off) position and all vehicle doors are closed.
+Note: Before starting, ensure 110 the ignition is in the 1 (off) position and all vehicle doors are closed.
 You must complete Steps 1-5 within 30 seconds or the procedure will have to be repeated.
 If the procedure needs to be repeated, wait a minimum of 30 seconds before beginning again.

 - 1. Place the key in the ignition and turn the ignition to the 3 (on) position. - 2.
-Press the power door unlock control on the door panel three times.
+Press the power door unlock control on the door panel three times. - 3.
+Turn the ignition from the 3 (on) position to the 1 (off) position.

-- 4. Press the power door unlock control on the door panel three times. - 5.
-Turn the ignition back to the 3 (on) position.
+- 5. Turn the ignition back to the 3 (on) position.
 The horn will chirp one time to confirm programming mode has been entered and is active. - 6.
 Press the power door unlock control twice within five seconds.
 Note: The horn will chirp once to indicate the perimeter lighting feature has been deactivated.
-The horn will chirp once and honk once (one short and one long) to indicate the perimeter lighting feature has been activated. - 7.
-Turn the ignition to the 1 (off) position to exit the procedure.
+The horn will chirp once and honk once (one short and one long) to indicate the perimeter lighting feature has been activated.

+7. Turn the ignition to the 1 (off) position to exit the procedure.
 Note: The horn will chirp once to confirm the procedure is complete.